 The Disaster Management annual budget is a combination of operational and strategical budget that covers the day-to-day functions of the disaster management matters.
-In the 2022/2023- 2026/2027 financial years, uThukela district municipality and its family of municipalities will put aside some funding for relief material in case of a disaster since the majority of the areas in the district are prone disasters.
+In the 2023/2024 financial year, uThukela district municipality and its family of municipalities will put aside some funding for relief material in case of a disaster since the majority of the areas in the district are prone disasters.
 It is foreseen that every financial year more funding will be pumped in to deal with the issues of disasters in a swift manner not only at the district level but also at the local level; noting that municipalities are having some financial constrains.